Ratby

-Ratby is a commuter village and civil parish in the Hinckley and Bosworth district of Leicestershire, England.
-It is situated to the west of Leicester, and just south of the M1 motorway.
-(Groby is on the northern side of the M1.)
-The population of the civil parish was measured in the 2011 census as 4,468.
+Ratby is a commuter village and civil parish in the Hinckley and Bosworth district of Leicestershire, England, west of Leicester and just south of the M1 motorway (Groby is on the northern side).
+The population at the 2011 census was 4,468.
 Other nearby places include Field Head, Kirby Muxloe, Glenfield and Markfield.
-The proximity of Ratby to Leicester causes it to form part of the Leicester Urban Area.
+Ratby is part of the Leicester Urban Area.